fspaolo/gfw-problem/README.md

 [Brief summary of the project: expand on this]

-This project describes a state-of-the-art automated system for tracking, classifying and reporting vessel activities worldwide.
-Our approach leverages freely-available satellite radar and optical imagery, and AI-driven algorithms for planetary-scale fishing monitoring using the Google cloud platform.
+We propose to develop a state-of-the-art automated system for tracking, classifying and reporting vessel activities worldwide.
+The objective of this project is two-fold: improve vessel detection accuracy and efficiency of computations.
+Our approach leverages freely-available satellite radar and optical imagery, and state-of-the-art AI algorithms and cloud computing for global-scale monitoring of the oceans.
 We propose a two-step development process: First, implement an artificial neural network framework for ship detection using freely available Synthetic Aperture Radar (SAR) amplitude data that can be scaled globally.
 Second, with a fully working object-detection system in place, extend the data capability and model sophistication to improve detection accuracy, assimilating SAR polarization data and optical imagery.

 ## Motivation